What is the Cueva del Viento officially?

 I normally avoid group tours at all costs - I'm a fan of wandering off and exploring on my own, not being trapped in a group listening to a guide who lost their passion years ago drone on.
 But as the only way to visit Cueva del Viento is on a guided tour, I had no choice.

-Thankfully, this guided tour was totally different to what I've experienced and become used to.
-The guide was animated, enthusiastic and provided generally interesting information, which could have posed quite the challenge considering the topic.
-The groups are relatively small, too, meaning I was always close enough to the guide to be able to hear what he was saying.
+Thankfully, this guided tour was totally different from what I've experienced and become used to.
+The guide was animated, enthusiastic, and provided genuinely interesting information, which could have posed quite the challenge considering the topic.

 The walk to the cave before the main tour even began was a real bonus.
 It might not seem like much, but it's nice to get away from the "usual" Tenerife and have a stroll in the forest every now and then.

 We spent a perfect amount of time in the cave.
-Enough time for everyone in the tour to see the individual things the guide was pointing out, without being there so long that things start to get boring.
-I can get a bit claustrophobic sometimes, but the cave was big enough for me not to get anxious.
+Enough time for everyone on the tour to see the individual things the guide was pointing out, without being there so long that things started to get boring.

 Spending an afternoon in a dark, damp cave surrounded by things to bang your head on might not sound like the best choice when the alternative is a few hours at the beach, but it's totally worth it.
-If you've never been caving before, Cueva del Viento is a great taster cave to find out whether or not it's your thing.

 Overall rating: ⅘